snehasal/anomaly_detection/README.md

    The ‘java’ command in run.sh is used for running the code.
 Here, I have included the jars to be used, name of the java file    with source code, input files and output file.

    ### 4. Alternative Algorithm ###
    For adding a new friend to the social network, instead of rebuilding the whole social network, we can just change the necessary details in the social network.
    Let's assume A and B become friends and there is a social network that exists already.
       1. Check depth of B in A's network.
 Since it will be greater than 1, change it to 1.
 Also keep track of previous neighbor via which A can reach B, which in this case would be B itself.
 Previous neighbor helps when we need to delete.
       2. In A's social network, check all the nodes and see at what depth they are connected to B with.
 If depth is greater than 2, change their depths to 2, change their previous neighbor to A and add them to a queue of nodes that need to be updated.
 Once all in A's network are updated, we pop top element in queue, set the depth to 2, and see in their network where B is.
 If B is now at a depth of more than 3, we do the same, with previous neighbor being the node itself instead of A and depth being 3.
-      3. Do this recursively until the queue is empty, or we reach our max depth of T For B we need to do the same steps to integrate A to its list.
+      3. Do this recursively until the queue is empty, or we reach our max depth of T.
+   For B we need to do the same steps to integrate A to its list.